g4eml/RP2040_Synth/README.md

 A Fractional N synthesiser controller based on the RP2040 processor.
 This currently supports 3 different type of synthesiser chip, the ADF4351, the Max2870 and the LMX2595.

-Support for CW ident and JT digital modes.

-Support for external switches to select one of ten channels.
-Each channel contains all synthesiser, CWID,  and JT settings.

 ## Features

 No special programming hardware or software required.